Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Annie’s Creative Woman Kit of the Month Club Review

 This was my first time subscribing to Annie’s Creative Woman Kit-of-the-Month Club.
-If you’re up for any crafts and don’t mind what type of craft you’ll be doing, this kit is perfect for you!
+If you’re up for any crafts and don’t mind what type of craft you’ll be doing, this kit might be for you.

-So, I’m excited to craft this wooden HOME sign.
+Nonetheless, I’m excited to craft this wooden HOME sign.
 It’s meant to be painted, and the O in HOME is switched out with different wooden cut-outs depending on the holiday.
-How cute!

 Yes and no, depending on how you perceive value.
-The kits themselves are costly, but it’s the intangible aspects of the crafts that make them “worth” it.
+The kits themselves are very costly for raw materials only, but it’s the intangible aspects of the crafts that can make them “worth” it.

 However, if you like to be surprised and are likely to be inspired by fabric and materials outside your typical selection, then you’ll enjoy these kits!
 The added “value” in these kits comes from the project instructions and guides for what to do WITH the materials contained in the kits.